-Subdivision (f) lists thirteen specific items to be include in the scheduling order.
+Subdivision (f) lists thirteen specific items to be included in the scheduling order.
 However, a judge may determine that certain of these measures are unnecessary or are premature or may suggest the use of other case management procedures.

 Therefore, the options listed should not be applied in a rote manner in the order.

 The exercise of case specific judicial discretion should be the foundation of the scheduling order.

-A trial date, or the date for the final pretrial conference, should be set as early as possible.
+The date for the final pretrial conference, or the trial itself, should be set as early as possible.
 By moving cases toward trial, the court meets its basic obligation to litigants seeking relief in the federal court system.

-Further, it is recognized widely that establishing firm trial dates is among the most effective methods for prompting settlement.
-The trial date may be set according to such criteria as case complexity (with simple cases having time priority) or specific "case events" that signal the trial date.
+Further, it is recognized widely that establishing firm completion dates is among the most effective methods for prompting settlement.
+The final pretrial conference or trial date may be set according to such criteria as case complexity (with simple cases having time priority) or specific "case events" that signal the trial date.
 The Civil Justice Reform Act suggests a standard of eighteen months after the filing of the complaint.
 Exceptions to the eighteen month time limit may be necessary if the judge determines that it is impossible to schedule the case within that time because of its complexity, or because of other special circumstances.

-Rule 1.02(f) requires that a specific trial date be set at the time of the scheduling order, unless the judge determines that it would be inappropriate or implausible.
+Rule 1.02(f) requires that a date for a final pretrial conference be set at the time of the scheduling order.
 Setting a firm trial date early in the case can be beneficial.
 Realistically, however, it may not be possible to fix trial dates with any certainty only two or three months after the case has been instituted.
 Perhaps the most important characteristic of scheduling orders is that they be reliable, so that they are unlikely to be modified at a later date.
-This rule reflects the view that, in some cases, it is better to set a reliable date for a pretrial conference and then to establish a practice of setting actual trial dates as soon after the final pretrial conference or, close of discovery, as reasonably is possible.
+This rule reflects the view that, in some cases, it is better to set a reliable date for a final pretrial conference and then to establish a practice of setting actual trial dates as soon after the final pretrial conference or, close of discovery, as reasonably is possible.
 If attorneys understand that it is the practice in this district for cases to be tried within a month or two after the final pretrial conference, setting a reliable date for that conference will have many of the same beneficial effects as would setting a trial date at the scheduling conference.